bouba/fumoffu_example/README.md

 # Description

+You can get sources of the framework [here](http://github.com/bouba/fumoffu)

 ## Application setup after installation

 _NB: To run rawr tasks (used to download the embedded jruby-complete.jar and package the application) for now you need to edit the Rakefile_